 Added by Mark J. Cotter on July 18, 2017 at 7:08am — No Comments

 There is a lot of derisive talk these days about appropriate aggressive tactics and when to use them… or not to use them… and quite a few people are making a name for themselves preaching the extremes on both sides of the banter.
-“Believe and act the way I do or you’re a…Continue
+“Believe and act the way I do or you’re a coward,” or “science and risk aversion is the only true way of the fire…Continue

 Added by Paul Combs on July 18, 2017 at 6:41am — No Comments

-There are two character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
-When it is…Continue
+There are two-character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
+When it is time to go to work, you have to roll up your sleeves, because work is always the…Continue

 Added by Christopher Baker on July 18, 2017 at 12:30am — No Comments